Home » Blog » News » NotAgain Campaign: Raising Government Awareness on Maternal Health in Nigeria

 I contacted them for more information about their greatest challenges and achievements as a civil society organization.
 Akinlabi Jimoh shared his views on the future of healthcare in the country and commented on the role of the web community they’ve created on their journey.

 Nigeria, Katsina.
-Aisha, 21 years old with her newborn baby Maymuna, a 10 day old baby with meningitis and fever at the special baby care unit. © Photograph: Pep Bonet
+Aisha, 21 years old with her newborn baby Maymuna, is a 10-day-old baby with meningitis and fever at the special baby care unit. © Photograph: Pep Bonet

 Hello, Akin!
 Can you please present the NotAgain Campaign to our readers?
 How did it all start?